othmaneelhajhouj/pioneersSOEN341/Sprint2/app/public/js/FILTERING_GUIDE.md

 # Event Filtering

 ## Overview
-The events dashboard now has **client-side filtering** - filters work instantly without reloading the page!
+The events dashboard has **client-side filtering** - filters work instantly without reloading the page!

 ### Data Attributes
 Each event card has data attributes that JavaScript uses for filtering: